zzzgit/hakim/README.md

 ## elements

-Each element represents a certain character set, like Latin letters or digits. `are` can be used to judge whether all of members of a string are all belong to a certain set.
+Each element represents a certain character set, like Latin letters or digits. `are` can be used to judge whether all of the members of a string belong to a certain set.

 ### latin